Plead to or pay TVB tickets

 You should have your TVB traffic ticket number to use this service.

 If you don't have a ticket number, enter all other information requested.
-DMV may be able to locate the ticket record.
+We may be able to locate the ticket record.

-How can I plead to or pay a Traffic Violation Bureau (TVB) traffic ticket, or schedule a hearing?
+How do I plead to or pay a Traffic Violation Bureau (TVB) traffic ticket, or schedule a hearing?

-If you have a Traffic Violations Bureau (TVB) traffic ticket that was issued in Buffalo, Rochester or New York City, you can use the online Traffic Ticket Pleas, Hearings and Payments service to
+Yes.
+If you have a Traffic Violations Bureau (TVB) traffic ticket that was issued in Buffalo, Rochester or New York City, you can do the following online

-- plead ‘Guilty’ to a ticket and pay the fines, fees, and surcharges that result from a plea of guilty 1
+- plead ‘Guilty’ to the ticket and pay the fines, fees, and surcharges that result from a plea of guilty 2

-- plead ‘Not Guilty’ to a ticket and schedule a TVB hearing in the jurisdiction where the ticket was issued 2
+- plead ‘Not Guilty’ to the ticket and schedule a TVB hearing in the jurisdiction where the ticket was issued 3

 - pay the fines, fees, and surcharges that resulted from an earlier traffic ticket conviction